Tosinkoa/Tosinkoa/README.md

 ## About

 Senior fullstack engineer with a strong backend focus.
-I work across the full stack but live on the backend — designing APIs, managing infrastructure, and building systems that hold up under real production load.
+I work across the full stack but live on the backend, designing APIs, managing infrastructure, and building systems that hold up under real production load.

 I run production systems on bare-metal Hetzner VPS with Docker, Caddy, Tailscale, and GitHub Actions CI/CD.
 I care about how software is deployed and operated, not just how it's written.